mixxorz/django-inline-svg/README.rst

 |build-status| |monthly-downloads| |software-license|

-A simple plugin that adds an ``svg`` template tag to inline your SVGs in your Django templates
+A simple plugin that adds an ``svg`` template tag to inline your SVGs in your Django templates.

 Installation
 ------------